Analogy between streamers in sinking spheroids, gyrotactic plumes and chemotactic collapse

 \subsection{The Navier-Stokes equations}

 Meanwhile, the fluid flow $\mathbf{u^*}$ is governed by the Navier-Stokes equation

-where $p^*$ is the fluid pressure and $\gamma^* n =\Delta \rho^* g^* ({4 \pi }/{3}) (a^*)^3 AR~ N^* n$ the buoyancy force suspended particles exerts on the fluid.
-By writing down (\ref{eq:NS_dim}) as the equation governing the conservation of momentum in the suspension, we have implicitly assumed that the inertia of the suspended spheroids is negligible compared to the fluid flow $\mathbf{u}^*$.
-However, the buoyancy force from the bulk of the suspended phase is significant, as shown in the last term of (\ref{eq:NS_dim}).
+where $p^*$ is the fluid pressure and $\gamma^* n =\Delta \rho^* g^* ({4 \pi }/{3}) (a^*)^3 AR~ N^* n$ the buoyancy force suspended particles exert on the fluid.
+By writing down (\ref{eq:NS_dim}) as the equation governing the conservation of momentum in the suspension, we have implicitly assumed that the inertia of the suspended particles is negligible compared to the fluid flow $\mathbf{u}^*$.
+However, the buoyancy force from the bulk of the suspended phase is significant, as shown in the last term of (\ref{eq:NS_dim}), while the higher order stress contributions from the particles are assumed relatively negligible compared buoyancy.
 Together, (\ref{eq:smol_dim}) and (\ref{eq:NS_dim}) complete the set of continuum equations governing the flow in the suspension and the evolution of the particle distribution.